myrmex-org/myrmex/docs/planet-express.md

 The creation of the application with `Lager`
 ---

-For each command used in the following sections, it is possible to have it's documentation using `lager <command> -h`.
-Note that the cli itself only contains the command `lager new`.
+For each command used in the following sections, it is possible to see its documentation using `lager <command> -h`.
+Note that the `Lager` cli itself only contains the command `lager new`.
 Other commands are injected by `Lager` plugins when the cli is executed in the project folder.

 ### Initialization of the project